 20) We have the Harvard of digital technology at our doorstep

-DigiPen is an SIT OU partner.
+DigiPen is a SIT OU partner.
 Regarded as the Harvard of digital technology, it offers courses here from Computer Science to Game Design.
-However these courses aren’t exactly a piece of cake.
+However, these courses aren’t exactly a piece of cake.
 I asked a friend how long it would take for him to graduate and he said that depends on how many modules you fail per sem.
 You would have to keep re-taking them till you pass.
 So it could take you 4 years to complete the course instead of 2.5.
-Another friend said classes can run from morning till night.
+Another friend said classes can run from morning until night.
 Daily.

 21) Ever wanted to be a CSI agent?
 (Criminology)

 The University of Liverpool offers this cool course.
 Many of its students have signed on with the SPF.
 Hence, the CSI reputation.
 You get a chance to visit the Anfield stadium at Liverpool too.
 I prefer Old Trafford but, that’s just me.

 Apparently, food production technology is a booming industry in Singapore that requires a particular skill set.
 This course is honestly one that underlies SIT’s policy for identifying industry ready degrees.

 23) Skip right to your masters (MSc. programmes)

 There are a couple of SIT degrees that lead to a direct Masters.
 4 years in length and are industry relevant as well.
 However, read the course brochure carefully and make sure these courses are the right ones for you.

 24) Accreditation (courses are accredited by industry bodies)

 SIT degrees are MOSTLY accredited by relevant industry bodies.
 NOT ALL.
 Most OU degree courses are accredited by their home country bodies and require 1-2 years after you graduate for your graduating batch to be accredited.
 So make sure you find out about accreditation at open houses and during interview opportunities.